voldikss/coc-todolist/README.md

 ## F.A.Q

-Q: Where are the todolist data stored?
+Q: Where is the todolist data stored?

 A: Normally the data is saved in `~/.config/coc/extensions/coc-todolist-data/`, but if you set `g:coc_extension_root` to another location, it will change as well